Owen-Exon/TTRPG-Residential/Location/People/Pike Atkins.md

 ## Appearance

-Half of his face and the arm on the same side is cybernetic after a brutal fight with an [[Amalgamations|Amalgamation]].
+Half of his face and the arm on his left side is cybernetic after an explosion occurred while experimenting with scrap.
 He is always wearing a grey/green vest with black trowsers.
 Many who don't know him think he looks stern but in reality he is a very friendly person.

 ## Childhood